 Bahas, Gramatidis & Partners traces its origins to the Law Office Marios Bahas in 1970.
 In 1988, the original firm merged with Law Office Yanos Gramatidis to form Bahas, Gramatidis & Associates with the participation of Dimitris Emvalomenos in 1990.
 Finally, in 2002, Bahas, Gramatidis & Associates merged with Law Offices of Athanassios Felonis & Associates and Spyros Alexandris & Associates, to form Bahas, Gramatidis & Partners.
 At the core of the Firm's practice is the representation of corporations, financial institutions, investment banks, non-profit entities and individuals in complex financial and corporate transactions and litigation.
 Headquartered in the city of Athens, the Firm has associated offices in 35 countries.
 Bahas, Gramatidis & Partners' corporate team advises companies and businesses on a daily basis on all aspects of carrying on business in Greece, from commercial regulatory matters to regulatory compliance.
-The Firm has developed a unique expertise in product liability/safety such as European Justice Forum, the University of Oxford and DRI Europe.
+The Firm has developed a unique expertise in product liability/safety recognised worldwide.
+The Firm is a part of an established network of contacts promoting, among other topics, product liability and related issues such as the European Justice Forum, the University of Oxford and DRI Europe.
 The Firm represents a good number of multinational companies, being leaders in their own business areas in complex advisory work and litigation.